pichim/Filter_Implementation_Test/README.md

 ## TODO

 - Check if frequency response estimation in python is correct and double check MATLAB and Python version
-- Implement PID controller in C and C++
 - Further improve SDFT towards dynamic notch implementation
 - Move MATLAB SDFT implementation to this repo
-- Implement first order filters as first order filters

 ## Implementation